bitmarkcc/plx-overlay/README.md

 ```
 	https://piratelinux.org/repo/piratepack-testing.xml
 ```
-(tab at the start) after your list of XML files for overlays, which is normally
+(tab at the start) to `/etc/layman/layman.cfg`, after your list of XML files for remote overlays, which is normally
 ```
 overlays  : http://www.gentoo.org/proj/en/overlays/repositories.xml
 ```